Special Collections materials are available by appointment only to qualified individuals with a bona fide research need.

 The Special Collections Katharine Hepburn reading room is open to researchers from 10 a.m. to 6 p.m.
 Mondays, Tuesdays, Thursdays, and Fridays.
 Appointments to use Special Collections must be made at least five business days in advance by contacting the department via email at firstname.lastname@example.org.
 When requesting an appointment, use the Academy Collections database and “My Selection” to create and submit a list of the specific files you would like to access.
 A member of the Special Collections staff will set up an appointment for you and will pull together the materials you have requested.
 Advance appointments are always required; Special Collections material is not available on a walk-in basis.

 Use and Handling of Manuscript Materials

 Use of all Special Collections manuscript materials is coordinated by the Special Collections Desk.
 You must leave your library card at this desk whenever you are working with Special Collections materials.
 All materials must be used at the tables designated for Special Collections, and may not be taken into the DeMille Reading Room.
 Except under special circumstances, only one folder or file of material may be used at a time.
 It is extremely important that each item be handled with care and that you keep the materials within each folder in order at all times.

 Researchers may use pencil and paper, laptop computers, or tablets for note-taking.
 Pens are not allowed under any circumstances.
 Small hand-held tape recorders are allowed, as long as their use does not disturb other patrons.
 Scanners and digital cameras, including the use of smart phones to film Special Collections material, are not permitted.
 Electronic copying is available on a limited basis.

 Rights and Permissions

 With the exception of Academy Awards or other Academy-related materials, the Academy does not claim legal rights for publication or other types of commercial use or reproduction of materials in its holdings.
-As a researcher, you are responsible for obtaining all necessary rights, licenses, or permissions from the appropriate companies or individuals regarding any information or images obtained from the library.
+The researcher is responsible for obtaining all necessary rights, licenses, or permissions from the appropriate companies or individuals regarding any information or images obtained from the library.